Skip to main content

 "C:\Users\ray\AppData\Local\Microsoft\WindowsApps\wt.exe" -p "Ubuntu 24.04.1 LTS" -d "%V"

-After restarting Explorer, Shift + Right-Click on any folder background and choosing Open WSL here fires up Windows Terminal directly into Ubuntu-24.04, with the proper tab title and no extra console windows.
+After restarting Explorer, Shift + Right-Click on any folder background and choosing Open WSL here fires up Windows Terminal directly into Ubuntu-24.04, with the proper tab title and no extra console windows, but at the wrong directory!
+I found that by changing the “command line” setting from ubuntu2404.exe to C:\Windows\system32\wsl.exe -d Ubuntu-24.04 I could solve the issue.
+I guess the problem is with accessing the ubuntu2404.exe executable directly instead of going through wsl.exe as a middle-man.

 Summary highlights: